TimBest/travel-blog/_posts/2022-08-25-siem-reap-angkor-wat.md

 The Khmer Empire's society was based on a selection of ties between different social classes.
 It was a structure of duty.
 Everyone - even the king - had a duty or tie to someone.
 The king had a duty to rule and provide their people with a living, to serve them.
 This included feeding them, protecting them, and taking care of them generally.

 The king who built Angkor Wat was King Suryavarman II, from 1122 - 1150 CE.
 He was a Hindu king, ruling a Buddhist population.
 He built Angkor Wat as a Hindu temple.
 Special prayer areas were reserved for the royals and religious elite, others for the normal people.
 Most areas had three staircases: with the central one reserved for the elites.
-Everyone else had to use the side staircases with lower doors (forcing them to literally bow to the gods and kings as they ascended and descended).
+Everyone else had to use the side staircases with lower doors (forcing them to literally bow to the gods and kings as they ascended and descended the stairs).

-[photos section 1]
+{% include image-gallery.html folder="assets/images/2022-08-25-angkorwat/angkorwat-photos6" %}

 When building Angkor Wat, he also moved the capital city of the emerging Khmer Empire to the area.
 Over time, the entire area developed into an urban complex.
 A major component of this was well-engineered water reservoirs, collecting vast amounts of water during the wet season to irrigate crops and provide drinking water during the dry season.
 With the city neighborhoods, which grew organically, fields were set up that were fully connected to these reservoirs, meaning food growth and access for the dry seasons.
 These were well maintained and expanded at the beginning of the empire and the city's growth.